ntpd not starting

 the ntpd at the end.

-#2 Updated by Pierre POMES about 8 years ago
+#2 Updated by Pierre POMES over 8 years ago

 The script /usr/local/sbin/ntpdate_sync_once.sh is looping until the initial synchro with ntpdate is sucessfull.
 Once the initial synchro is done, the script calls ntpd.